interstar/ThoughtStorms/README.md

     pip install bottle, pyyaml, markdown, thoughtstorms, fsquery

-Or with pipenv, go to the `python/servers` directory and :
+Or with pipenv, go to the `tswiki` directory and :

-	cd PATH-TO/THIS-REPO/tswiki
     pipenv install
     pipenv shell